China's Xi ramps up military spending in face of worried region

 China and Japan, a key U.S. ally in the region, are increasingly locking horns over uninhabited rocky islands each claims in the East China Sea.

-China's military is not made up of "boy scouts with spears", Chinese Foreign Ministry spokesman Qin Gang told a briefing, in response to criticism from Japan.
+China's military is not made up of "boy scouts with spears", Chinese Foreign Ministry spokesman Qin Gang told a briefing in response to Japan's criticism.

 "Some foreigners always expect China to be a baby scout," Qin said.
 "In that way, how can we safeguard national security and world peace?"